mbroton/browsy/README.md

 **browser-task** is a simple starter kit for executing browser automation tasks via HTTP requests.
 It uses Playwright for browser interactions and a lightweight SQLite-based queue for task management, making it easy to get started without requiring external databases or message brokers.

-**Note:** This project is best suited for low to moderate workloads due to the inherent database locking with SQLite when workers fetch tasks from the queue.

 ## Why browser-task?

 * **🛠 Self-Contained:** No need for PostgreSQL, Kafka, or RabbitMQ—just run it locally or in a container.